sudofox/blockdevdiff/README.md

 Now reduce it to a number of bytes which is reasonable for your volume's size.

-Once you have your number, divide it by your original dd's block size.
-Then, round it down generously.
+Once you have your number, round it down generously.
 I rounded mine down a few hundred gigabytes just to be sure: it's better to start too early than too late.

 Here is your new command (DO NOT COPY AND PASTE)

 ```
-dd if=/dev/source_device_here of=/dev/target_device_here bs=128K conv=notrunc seek=133000000 skip=133000000 status=progress
+dd if=/dev/source_device_here of=/dev/target_device_here bs=128K conv=notrunc seek=XXXXXXXXX skip=XXXXXXXXXXX iflag=skip_bytes oflag=seek_bytes status=progress
 ```

-if: input file (e.g. a device file lik /dev/sda
+if: input file (e.g. a device file like /dev/sda)

 of: output file